 Inevitably, as the evening progresses and drinks flow the women talk about the opposite sex and the lack of decent men in Eastwick.
 Between the three of them, they discuss their dream man, each contributing their favoured attributes – physical, emotional and intellectual – as the rain pours down and the thunder strikes.

 These scenes are intercut with another scene where a car is seen approaching Eastwick.
 And then we see a mysterious man and his driver enter their new home, Lennox House, a mansion on the outskirts of town.. on a site where it is revealed was infamous for burning witches at the stake.

 The next day, the storm is over.
 Suki is at work in a state of excitement, a new man has moved to Eastwick.
 She’s got an exclusive interview with him.
-Trouble is she can’t remember his name.
+The trouble is she can’t remember his name.
 Her boss Clyde (Richard Jenkins) and his overly religious wife Felicia (Veronica Cartwright) arrive on the scene.

 Felicia is overwrought on hearing this news, concerned about a rare bird that nests there.
 She has an ominous feeling about this man.
 However, more of Eastwick’s occupants are meeting – and being charmed by – this mystery man.